Caesar Syria Civilian Protection Act: International debate

-Analysts noted that the upcoming implementation of new heavy sanctions under the US Caesar Act could devastate the Syrian economy, ruin any chances of recovery, destroy regional stability, and do nothing but destabilize the entire region.
+Analysts noted that the implementation of new heavy sanctions under the US Caesar Act could devastate the Syrian economy, ruin any chances of recovery, destroy regional stability, and do nothing but destabilize the entire region.

 An analyst, Julien Barnes-Dacey, director of the Middle East and North Africa Programme at the European Council on Foreign Relations, said:

-“Assad is absolutely the prime driver of Syria’s ongoing collapse.
+“Assad was absolutely the prime driver of Syria’s ongoing collapse.
 [But] the US position now appears to be fundamentally driven by great power politics and the goal of ensuring that Russia and Iran can’t claim a win.
-My fear is that Caesar will achieve the exact opposite of its stated goals, fuelling the worst impulses of the Syrian regime and wider conflict.
+My fear was that Caesar will achieve the exact opposite of its stated goals, fuelling the worst impulses of the Syrian regime and wider conflict.
 The US self-declared maximum pressure campaign aims to bring the regime to its knees and force its backers to concede defeat but the regime knows how to brutally hold onto power and it’s clear that its key backers aren’t for moving."

-“The Syrian people have been brutalised for a decade now and the country is devastated by conflict but we appear to be staring into the precipice of a dangerous new stage of the conflict … which risks a devastating new unravelling.”
+“The Syrian people have been brutalised for a decade now and the country was devastated by conflict but we appear to be staring into the precipice of a dangerous new stage of the conflict … which risks a devastating new unravelling.”

 Russia and the United States continuously argued publicly over the role played by each country in Syrian politics.
 Russia noted that its military presence had the approval of Syria's government.

 Some analysts said that Assad would need support from major Sunni countries to stay in power, and that he would need the US to facilitate such support.

 In the aftermath of the 2023 Turkey–Syria earthquake, some members of the international community increasingly demanded the lifting of sanctions against Syria, including the Caesar sanctions.
-Some NGO say that such sanctions "hurt civilians and humanitarian efforts".
+Some NGOs said that such sanctions "hurt civilians and humanitarian efforts".